 The Royal Danish Academy - Architecture, Design, Conservation

-Through our partnership with the Royal Academy — Architecture, Design, Conservation, we aim to shape the architects and designers of the future towards a more inclusive human vision, so that solutions and products become usable for everyone.
+Through our partnership with the Royal Danish Academy — Architecture, Design, Conservation, we pervade the architects and designers of the future towards a more inclusive view of the human, so that solutions and products become usable for everyone.
 The strategic partnership started in 2016.

-The partnership between the Royal Academy — Architecture, Design, Conservation has been ongoing since 2016 and has evolved over the years in both breadth and depth.
-In 2025, the partnership took the next step onthe journey towards creating a more diverse view of people in architecture and design.
+The partnership between the Royal Danish Academy — Architecture, Design, Conservation was established in 2016.
+In 2025, the partnership took the next step on the journey towards creating a more diverse and inclusive view of the human in architecture and design.

-The ambition of the partnership up to 2030 is to promote inclusion and diversity in society by actively using architecture and design as a lever to create an inclusive and equitable framework for communities for all people and bodies in the built environment.
+The ambition of the partnership is to promote inclusion and diversity in society by actively using architecture and design as a lever to create an inclusive and equitable framework for communities for all people and bodies in the built environment.

-This is done, among other things, by ensuring that all graduates of the design and architecture programmes are introduced to the latest theories and methods in universal design and at the same time that they gain concrete experience of working with a diverse view of people and inclusive and equal communities in architecture and design projects.
+To achieve this we ensure that all graduates of the design and architecture programmes are introduced to the latest theories and methods in universal design and at the same time that they gain concrete experience of working with a more diverse and inclusive view of the human; and with inclusive and equal communities in architecture and design projects.

-Among other things, the Royal Academy works closely with several of the Foundation's other partners — the Association of Young People with Disabilities and DTU, with whom the partnership has developed several courses and workshops.
+The Royal Danish Academy works closely with several of the Foundation's other strategic partners: the Association of Young People with Disabilities (SUMH) and DTU, with whom the partnership has developed several courses and workshops.
 It's unfolded more in the video here and below.

 Solving a community task

-However, although there is growing interest in the agendas that have been a mainstay of the partnership from the start, there is still a need to bridge the gap topractice.
-Therefore, collaborators have been invited to participate in the work to translate knowledge into practice.
+However, although there is growing interest in the agendas that have been a mainstay of the partnership from the start, there is still a need to bridge the gap to architectural practice.
+And so, collaborators have been invited to participate in the work to put knowledge into practice.

-Below you can see and follow past and future initiatives, activities and research in the partnership.
+Below you can see and follow past and future initiatives, activities and research coming from the partnership.

-Alice Molte Ladekarl, Project Manager, The Royal Academy, almol@kglakademi.dk
+Alice Molte Ladekarl, Project Manager, The Royal Danish Academy, almol@kglakademi.dk

 With the development of a new process tool, a team of researchers wants the Toveshøj residential area in western Aarhus to be developed based on universal design.